hoavt/dev/docs/workflow.rst

 Details:
-    - \(1) Adds the official repository from which you use source code for your issue.
+    - \(1) Adds the official repository from which you use the source code for your issue.
     - \(2) Fetches to get the new updates of the official repository.
-    - \(3) Creates a new branch on your local device basing the remote branch.
+    - \(3) Creates a new branch on your local device basing on the remote branch.
-    - \(4) Pushes your new branch to Git to wait for being reviewed and merged to the ``features/DEV-1`` branch.
+    - \(4) Pushes your new branch to ``Git`` to wait for being reviewed and merged to the ``features/DEV-1`` branch.

-When the ``phuonglm’s features/DEV-1-fabric-deployment-virtual-machine`` has some updates, you need to fetch and rebase on that branch:
+When the ``phuonglm’s features/DEV-1-fabric-deployment-virtual-machine`` has any updates, you need to fetch and rebase on that branch:
 ::